 Some people are prone to rage more often than others, but anger is a feeling that many of us could use a bit of help in handling.
 The choices we make when angry can often come back to haunt us, but the cycle can be hard to break.
 Anger has power—but there are healthy and unhealthy ways to deal with that power, from letting it control you to wielding it in a way that spurs you on to something positive.
 Here's how to tame your inner raging bull.
 And if you find that you are often mired in negative thinking, consider this resource.

-1) Own It.
+1. Own It.
 Pretending you're not angry—especially while exhibiting nearly cartoonish physical signs of anger—does no good for you, the target of your anger, or your blood pressure.
 Many people think that to acknowledge anger is the same as acting inappropriately on it.
-That's simply not true, and the difference in those two concepts is huge.
+That's simply not true, and the difference between those two concepts is huge.
 Admitting that you are upset, whether to yourself, or as calmly as possible to the person you're in conflict with ("I admit I seem to be getting upset here.
 I want to resolve this and not do anything I regret, so I am going to try to slow down.") can validate your feelings.
-This in turn can help you feel more empowered toward working toward a solution, and it will also diminish the conflict within yourself.
+This, in turn, can help you feel more empowered toward working toward a solution, and it will also diminish the conflict within yourself.

-7) Be Watchful.
+7. Be Watchful.
 Sometimes things may seem to be resolved, but rage still lingers residually, in the form of irritability, insomnia, or even depression.
-Increasing your mindfulness via your awareness in the moment of your thoughts and feelings, and the triggers that seem to cause them, can serve as an early warning system for future conflicts.
+Increasing your mindfulness through your awareness in the moment of your thoughts and feelings and the triggers that seem to cause them can serve as an early warning system for future conflicts.
 It can also help you determine if your anger is due to something deeper that could benefit from talking to a professional.